 Marc Hermann studied physics and journalism and has spent his entire professional life (since 2000) at the intersection of science and visual communication.

 He taught himself film-making through the production of an award-winning short film, and he was twice invited to Berlinale Talent Campus.

 Early in 2006 he founded TRICKLABOR to combine his various interests.

 He supervises all our productions, and he works on concepts, directs, edits and animates.

 Marc’s animation heros are John Lasseter and Tex Avery, his favourite director is Stanley Kubrick, and Werner Heisenberg and Marie Curie are two scientists whose lives greatly impressed him.

 Read about his convoluted career path in the “In Person“-column of the career pages of Science magazine.

-A selection of institutions and companies with whom we have work in the past.
+A few institutions and companies with whom we have work in the past:

 - Carl-von-Ossietzky University Oldenburg

 Institute of Chemistry and Biology of the Marine Environment (ICBM)